Joelcox518/ETL-project/README.md

 ## EXTRACTING DATA

-We discovered the New York Times database through Kaggle (https://www.kaggle.com/fireballbyedimyrnmom/us-counties-covid-19-dataset).
+We discovered *The New York Times* database through Kaggle (https://www.kaggle.com/fireballbyedimyrnmom/us-counties-covid-19-dataset).
 To understand the scope of the data, we loaded it to a CSV reader through Jupyter notebook.

 The Regenstrief data was in CSV format and was downloaded directly from the Regenstrief Institute's Covid-19 dashboard (https://www.regenstrief.org/data-downloads/).
 We looked at both data sets and preliminarily determined it was feasible to efficiently to conduct the analysis.